codio/site/source/docs/dashboard/packs/create.html.md

 full_width: true
 ---

 You can create a new Starter Pack by pressing the 'Create Pack' button in the top right of the screen.
-You will then be asked to provide some details.
+Please refer to the [Pack Guidelines](/docs/dashboard/packs/guidelines) for details in how to approach Starter Pack creation.

 ##Selecting the Source
 You need to tell Codio where to get its source code from.
 There are two options